Obtaining Government Files — Freedom of Information Act (FOIA) and Privacy Act

 U. S. Citizenship and Immigration Services (USCIS) FOIA Requests

-A USCIS FOIA request can be used to obtain the entry and exit records of foreign citizens, naturalization records, visa files, and alien files.
+A USCIS FOIA request can be used to obtain copies of past petitions filed on behalf of the individual, past applications filed by the individual, naturalization records, and alien files (A Files).

 U. S. Customs and Border Protection (CBP) FOIA Requests